-Expenditures reported in the schedule are reported on the modified accrual basis of accounting.
+Expenditures reported in the schedule are reported on the modified accrual basis of accounting, except for subrecipient expenditures, which are recorded on the cash basis.
 When applicable, such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-No federal financial assistance has been provided to a subrecipient.